PhpGt/StyleGuide/general/naming-convention.md

 }
 ```

-## Avoid Hungarian Notation, where file/variable names that indicate their type.
+## Avoid Hungarian Notation, where file/variable names that indicate their type

 Variables have types and files have extensions.
 This is enough to infer its type.
 Hungarian Notation is a naming convention in which the name of an entity indicates its type or intended use.
 This is a dated convention and should be avoided.